-- Before you respond to the questionnaire you should read all the documentation enclosed with this application including the applicant's non-confidential submission, and the Anti-Dumping Notice notifying the initiation of the investigation.
+Before you respond to the questionnaire you should read all the documentation enclosed with this application including the applicant's non-confidential submission, the booklet Australia's Anti-Dumping and Countervailing Administration and the Anti-Dumping Notice notifying the initiation of the investigation.
 We also advise that you read the attached glossary of terms.

-Further reading is on the Commission's web site at www.adcommission.gov.au - If you require further assistance, or you are having difficulties completing your submission, please contact the investigation case manager.
+If you require further assistance, or you are having difficulties completing your submission, please contact the investigation case manager.
 The Commission will need to know the reasons.